 Standard for accepting CEUs for Advanced Cardiac Life Support (ACLS), Neonatal Resuscitation Program (NRP), and Pediatric Advanced Life Support (PALS) At the last Board meeting, Board members asked for clarification about whether the Board of Respiratory Care awards CEU credits for CPR, Advanced CPR, PALS, and Neonatal Resuscitation, and if so, how many credits?
 Board member Jason Moury noted that this issue has caused great confusion for Licensees and that he reviewed what some other states do.
 Board Counsel researched the issue and presented her findings to the Board.
 Ms. Strachan stated that the regulations say that certification or recertification in Basic Life Support does not qualify as continuing education.
 The regulations are silent as to ACLS, PALS and NRP.
 She also reviewed a policy that was adopted by the Board in 2008 that reiterates the regulations and notes that the Board may award CEUs for Advanced Cardiac Life Support and Pediatric Advanced Life Support but the policy does not state how many CEUs the Board will award for these courses.
 Lastly, Ms. Strachan reviewed the American Heart Association (AHA) standards and the AARC standards for guidance.
 For ACLS, the AHA awards 6.50 CEs and for PALS, AHA awards 3.75 CEs.
 AARC awards 20 CEs for NRP or NPS.
 Ms. Strachan recommended that the Board provide clarity to Licensees by awarding a specific number of CE credits for each course and adopt the number put forward by the experts (AHA and AARC).

 DISCUSSION Mr. Moury explained that he agreed with most of the recommendations but made a clarification to bullet point three.
-He explained that NPS is a credential for Neonatal Pediatric Specialist and recommended not awarding CEUs for it.
+He explained that NPS is a credential for Neonatal Pediatric Specialist.
 He additionally noted that he did not believe that 20 CEUs was a good representation for NRP as it is required for most any Respiratory Therapist who works in a hospital with a maternity setting.
 He recommended 9 CEU credits for this course, every other renewal cycle, as the course consists of repeated information.
 Ms. Strachan stated that she would draft an amendment to the Board’s policy and would bring it to them for review at the next meeting.
 ACTION: Motion to adopt the following CEU standardization: 6.5 CEUs for ACLS, 3.75 CEUs for PALS, and 9 CEUs every other renewal cycle for NRP and to amend Board policy RC-08-01 Continuing Education Credits for Examination Preparatory Courses in Advanced Level Specialties. meeting by Mr. Moury, seconded by Ms. DeSilva and unanimously passed by roll call vote as follows: Martha DeSilva: yes; Jason Moury: yes; Essam Ansari: yes; Amy Keenan: yes.
 Absent: None.
 Abstained: None; Opposed: None; Recused: None.